kannans89/ES6Repo/07_ES6_Symbols/07_Symbol.md

 ```

 ## Symbol & Classes

-//review this
-Symbol can be used with classes to define the property name of the class.
-The advantage is that if property is a symbol as shown below, outside the package property can be accessed only if symbol names is known.
+Symbol can be used with classes to define the properties in class.The advantage is that if property is a symbol as shown below, the  property can be accessed outside the package only if the symbol name is known.
 So data is much encapsulated when symbols are used as properties.

 **Illustration**